 At least one partner must produce proof of residence in Belgium.
 The local authority should be able to issue a (bewijs van woonst voor huwelijksdoeleinden / certificat de domicile pour mariage) literally a ‘certificate of residence for marriage’.
 You will need to prove your residential status to this authority, eg. by bringing your rental agreement.

-Foreign documents may have to be authorised with an Apostille stamp, also known as 'Apostillisation' or 'legalisation', or an equivalent.
+Foreign documents may have to be authorized with an Apostille stamp, also known as ‘Apostillisation’ or ‘legalisation’, or an equivalent.
 The issuing government stamps a document with a unique ID, indicating that it is a true and accurate copy for recognition abroad.
-Any documents not issued in Dutch or French must be translated by a 'sworn translator'.
+Any documents not issued in Dutch or French must be translated by a ‘sworn translator’.
 If the translation is not done in Belgium, it too must be authenticated by an Apostille stamp, or equivalent.

 Belgian wedding ceremonies

 The legally binding ceremony must take place at a registry office, which is typically in the local town hall (stadhuis / mairie).
 Many of town halls are beautiful buildings, often 200–600 years old.
 Space may be limited, but it is typically possible to bring 20 or so guests.

 The civil registrar / council officer (ambtenaar van de burgerlijke / l’officier de l’état civil) will conduct the ceremony, which includes reading out certain sections of the Belgian legal code covering the rights and duties of a married couple.
 At the end of the ceremony, the couple will be issued with a family record book (trouwboekje / livret de mariage), which acts as your copy of your marriage registration.

 The couple may supply up to four witnesses, who should all be over 18 and bring ID.
 If you, your partner or your witnesses are not fluent in the local language, you should supply a translator.
 The translator does not need to be a certified professional but should be competent.